-The Africa region continues to experience the highest fatality rate, with 3000 deaths reported out of 179 000 cases (compared to 600 deaths out of 394 000 cases in the Eastern Mediterranean region).
+The Africa region continues to experience a high death rate, with 3000 deaths reported out of 179 000 cases (compared to 600 deaths out of 394 000 cases - the highest case rate - in the Eastern Mediterranean region).
 The Africa region also leads in the number of countries reporting cases and experiencing a case fatality rate (CFR) above 1% (16 and 13 countries respectively, compared to 7 and 1 in the Eastern Mediterranean Region).
+A breakdown of figures for each region can be seen below.